 This bill amends existing New Jersey law to expand the requirements for health insurance carriers regarding prostate cancer screening.
 It mandates that all health service corporations, hospital service corporations, medical service corporations, health maintenance organizations, and commercial group health insurers provide coverage for annual prostate cancer screenings without any cost-sharing, such as deductibles, coinsurance, or copayments.
-The definition of prostate cancer screening is broadened to include not only a digital rectal exam and prostate-specific antigen test but also subsequent follow-up testing as directed by a healthcare provider, which may involve urinary analysis, serum biomarkers, and medical imaging.
+The definition of prostate cancer screening is broadened to include not only a digital rectal exam and prostate-specific antigen test but also subsequent follow-up testing as directed by a healthcare provider, which may involve urinary analysis, serum biomarkers, and medical imaging techniques like MRI.

 Statutes affected: